anoopvm/sdp-infrastructure/README.md

 - Currently some code is not bundled using version as part of this exercise, but it can be easily extended using git releases/tags  and an extra git repository for realease configs.
 - A docker based virtual environment can be easily created to make development, testing, or deployment easier.
 Not included currently.
 ## Commands and Usage: Build and deployment operations
+### Prerequisites
+- S3 backend is used for this project.
+Configurations are set at release-configs/common/backend.conf
-The following operation list all the available build and deployment operations
+- Require an ACM certificate for SSL/TLS configuration The following operation list all the available build and deployment operations
 ```
 $ make [TAB]